What to Expect in the NICU

 Our goal is to empower you with the skills and confidence you need to care for your baby.

-Studies have shown that infants cared for through the FICare model may experience the following improvements.
+Studies show that infants in the FICare model may benefit in the following ways:

 Morning medical rounds

-Every morning, your baby’s whole NICU team including the neonatologist, nurses and other health-care professionals visit each infant to discuss their care.
+Each morning, your baby’s whole NICU team, including the neonatologist, nurses and other health-care providers, visit each infant to discuss their care.

 We strongly encourage parents to attend and to actively participate in these medical rounds.
 By listening, asking questions and providing information about your baby, you can gain a complete understanding of the care your baby is receiving.

-If you are not able to come to the unit in person, we offer e-rounds which allow you to join virtually.
+If you can't come to the unit in person, you can join medical rounds virtually through e-rounds.
 E-rounds are offered Monday, Wednesday and Friday.
 If you are interested in participating, please connect with your social worker.

-Your baby's nurse will guide and support you as you learn to care for your infant.
-You will be encouraged to take part in your baby’s care in the following ways:
+Your baby's nurse will guide and support you in learning to care for your baby.
+You will be encouraged to participate in many ways, such as:

 It is also important for you to take care of yourself.
-Learn more about our NICU parent supports.
+Learn more about our supports for NICU parents.

 Family meetings

-During family meetings, your baby’s care team will meet with you to review how your baby is doing and what the next steps in their care will be.
+During family meetings, your baby’s care team will review your baby's progress and next steps in care with you.
 You are welcome to invite other support people to attend the meeting with you.

 Security

-For your baby's safety, the NICU operates as a secured unit with controlled entry access.
+For safety, the NICU is a secure unit with controlled access.
 Parents are an important part of our team and will be given keyless access during their stay in the NICU.
 During your first visit to the NICU, please introduce yourself to the unit clerk, who will ask for your ID and set up your keyless access.
+Parents will receive a four-digit PIN code in order to receive information about their baby when they call.

-Visitors to the NICU should call the unit from the phone outside the door to check in with the ward clerk.
+Visitors to the NICU should call from the phone outside the door to check in with the ward clerk.
 All visitors must be accompanied by at least one parent at the bedside.

 Security personnel regularly patrol the 17th floor and surveillance equipment is strategically placed throughout the hospital.